 A camera angle is canted if you turn the camera to one side so that the picture plane is no longer parallel to the horizon.

-Canted camera angle is achieved by tilting the camera.
-It evokes imbalance, transition and instability.
-However, it may also suggest a feeling of excitement, suspense or fantasy to the viewer.
+The canted camera angle is achieved by tilting the camera.
+It evokes imbalance, transition, and instability.
+However, it may also suggest a feeling of excitement, suspense, or fantasy to the viewer.
 Use this angle if you want to make your subject look thinner or if you want to capture a simple yet unusual portrait.